-The experiment in essence is simply a thin-film heater H_1 that can rotate about an axis that lies in its plane and through its centre.
-A distance from it, in this case 16.7mm, is a bolometer B_4 which detects the phonon pulses.
-This is shown schematically in figure 1.
-We actually had three bolometers positioned so we could check that the normal to the heater swept in an arc that passes through the central bolometer, B_4 .
-This is an important detail as otherwise some structure of the pulse, along the normal direction, could be missed.
+The experiment in essence is simply a thin-film heater H_1 that can rotate about an axis that lies in its plane and through its center.
+A distance from it, in this case 16.7 mm, is a bolometer B_4 which detects the phonon pulses.
+This is shown schematically in Fig. 1.
+We actually had three bolometers positioned so we could check that the normal to the